unitag/Engine-API/Reference.md

 ## Introduction

 The Unitag Engine API allows to easily create and manage data-driven scenarios, called _operations_.
-These scenarios are expressed using structured JSON documents, whom the format is detailed below.
+These scenarios are expressed using structured JSON documents, whose format is detailed below.

-The JSON strings can also contain a markup syntax like this: `<((env.connection.ip))>`.
+As a lightweight and efficient serialization format, JSON is a perfect solution for describing complex structured documents like operations.
+Yet it does not suit well for describing common expressions such as interpreting variables or computing values.

+To fill this gap, the Unitag Engine is able to parse and evaluate a markup syntax within JSON strings, for instance: `<((env.connection.ip))>`.
 This allows to embed a special expression language, which is largely inspired by JavaScript expressions, but with several useful specificities (see the [expression language](#the-expression-language) for more details).
 In the bellow documentation, the fields descriptions are often accompanied by a "Markup" column, which indicates whether a given field is allowed to embed some markup.

 ## The `Operation` object